 I hope to get over to Yorke Peninsula again soon to get some photos of these new murals to include here.

 The Belair water tower has been transformed by one of South Australia’s most recognisable artists, Order55 aka Seb Humphries.
 He has used the purpose of the tower as inspiration and has created an artwork all about the edd and flow of the water inside.

 Other Silo Attractions

 The below map shows all the locations discussed above.
-While there is not an official South Australian silo art trail, it is easy to put together a road trip to see them all – and many other great things from this silo art trail South Australia map.
+While there is not an official South Australian silo art trail, you can put together a road trip to see them all – and many other great things from this silo art trail South Australia map.